 Our Lee’s Summit, MO Divorce and Family Law Firm Location in Jackson County

 We have offices in both locations because we want to make access to our attorneys and law office most convenient for you.
-We do not feel as if it should difficult for attorneys to be able to access us, nor do we feel as if clients should have to travel to simply one location.
+We do not feel as if it should be difficult for attorneys to be able to access us, nor do we feel as if clients should have to travel to simply one location.

-Further, in Jackson County, Missouri, in the 16th Judicial Circuit, there is a courthouse downtown in Kansas City and in Independence, Missouri.
+Further, in Jackson County, Missouri, in the 16th Judicial Circuit, there is a courthouse downtown in Kansas City and Independence, Missouri.
 There is also a separate juvenile courthouse.
 We feel it is important to have locations near both courthouses in Jackson County.

 COMMON DIVORCE QUESTIONS IN MISSOURI